Shaga-Matula/Mastermind_PG/README.md

 <a target="_blank" href="https://icons8.com/icon/358DyVLbreba/m">M</a> icon by <a target="_blank" href="https://icons8.com">Icons8</a>

-* Thanks to Fabio at codepen for rotating animation and code to lock landscape orentation.
+* Thanks to Fabio at codepen for rotating animation and code to lock landscape orientation.
 [CodePen](https://codepen.io/fabiowallner/pen/YOyJbJ)